CybercentreCanada/assemblyline4_docs/docs/installation/appliance.md

 ```
 sudo microk8s helm install assemblyline ~/git/assemblyline-helm-chart/assemblyline -f ~/git/deployment/values.yaml -n al
 ```

+!!! warning
+    After you've ran the `helm install` command, the system has a lot of setting up to do (Creating database indexes, loading service, setting up default accounts, loading signatures ...).
+Don't expect it to be fully operational for at least the next 15 minutes.

 ## Updating the current deployment

 Once you have your Assemblyline chart deployed through helm, you can change any values in the ```values.yaml``` file and upgrade your deployment with the following command: